|Allan Best, PhD

 |Gregg Moor, BA

 Gregg Moor is a project manager and a director of InSource.
 Since 1990, Gregg has worked extensively in the area of inter-organizational partnerships, project administration and research, with a focus on population and public health, and health services provision and support.
 He takes a systems approach, applying social network analysis, system dynamics modelling and concept mapping methodologies to health system challenges.
 Gregg helped develop the InSource rapid review methodology, which integrates published evidence with tacit knowledge from content experts and local stakeholders, to produce actionable recommendations for decision-makers within short time-frames.

 |Kevin Noel, MA

-Kevin is a director and president of InSource.
-Kevin has over 30 years experience as a communications professional with special expertise in the areas of health system communications and knowledge translation.
+Kevin is a director of InSource.
+He brings more than 30 years of experience as a communications professional with special expertise in the areas of health system communications and knowledge translation.